 What was good about it?
 Yes, Apparently I’m saving this topic for last because I rather end it with a positive note (or whatever is left of it that I could find).

 Yang Jian.
-NO, Yang Jian’s NOT suppposed to be under command of that Ji Fa.
+NO, Yang Jian’s NOT supposed to be under command of that Ji Fa.
 Since Ji Fa wasn’t that bossy in the novel.
-Besides, Yang Jian only listen to his master, who they merged it in and gave a lot credit to that one god, BUT he wasn’t supposed to be Yang Jian’s master in the novel.
+Besides, Yang Jian only listened to his master, who they merged it in and gave a lot of credit to that one god, BUT he wasn’t supposed to be Yang Jian’s master in the novel.
 And when he was sent down to help Jiang, he only listened to Jiang, NOT some idiot.
 Aside from that, Han Dong is now my favorite Yang Jian.
 So handsome, so cool, and all.
 YET they ruined him near the end.
 BUT I guess it wasn’t his fault.

 Huang Fei Hu, mostly Tay Ping Hui, but yeah.
 Loved the character overall and he was the sole reason I stuck around for more than the first half of the story (like stated before) and managed to hang on.

 Ji Fa–BUT only the first part.
 YES, I have to say it again, Zhou Jie made a very wise decision for not coming back.

 Zi Xian.
 Priscelia made it very cute and likable at times, but she was also a very strong and admirable person.